thycotic/dsv-docs/product/08-cli-ref/05-configuration.md

 For more details about how DSV works with permissions, see the [Permissions](.\06-permissions.md) article.

-{ *for the entirety of the content under the following two headings, I am way out on a limb; this is essentially placeholder material consistent in form with the doc for other entities such as `user` or `role`, but no inputs for such were evident, so this is improvised--it requires correction* }

 #### Edit

 Working on Linux or MacOS, use `edit` to open your configuration in the OS’s default editor (typically **VI** or **nano**).